ahmed-abd0/searchable/README.md

 ### Filter Blade Script

-if you are using regular blade for front end there is a simple js script that makes it easier to create filter forms you need to include `“@searcableScripts”`  directive in your main layout
+If you are utilizing regular Blade templates for the frontend, there is a simple JavaScript script available that simplifies the creation of filter forms.
+To include this script, add the `@searchableScripts` directive to your main layout.

 then you can create filter form like by following steps

 ### Usage:

-- give the form class `filter`
+- ensure that the form has class `filter`
-- input name should be like column name
+- The input name should match the corresponding column name
-- for relations you can use `:` as separator ex: `relation:columnName`
+- For relations, use a colon `:` as a separator ex: `relation:columnName`
-- set the filtering operator in the `data-filter` attribute the default is `=`
+- Set the desired filtering operator in the `data-filter` attribute, with the default being `=`
 - use `filterValue("queryParam")` to get the filter value

 ```html